Boundary Definitions

 Comparing boundaries with your neighbour

 Once you have ascertained from your title deeds the position of your boundary you should compare notes with your neighbour.
-You cannot assume that his or her title deeds will put the boundary in the same place as yours do.
+You cannot assume that his or her title deeds will put the boundary in the same place as yours do, although in principle the two deeds should be describing the same boundary.

 Such a boundary agreement may be recorded in the form of an annotated plan, complete with a suitable memorandum that is signed by the owners of the land on each side of the boundary.
 Application may then be made to Land Registry for the boundary agreement to be noted on the register for each property (but if either property is not registered then the agreement should instead be kept with the title deeds).